ajay2589/GettingAndCleaningData/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-In this project, you find:
+In this repository, you find:

 - *run_analysis.R* : the R-code run on the data set